jolyphil/btmembers/README.md

 # members_Bundestag
-R package to download and extract data on members of the Bundestag since 1949
+R package to download and extract data on members of the Bundestag since 1949 (work in progress)